aaditya64/Driverless-Vehicle-Edgecase-Platform/ML_TECHNICAL_DOCUMENTATION.md

 1. **Traffic-event outcome inference**: classify an event-centred positive dashcam clip as `near_miss` or `collision`.
 2. **Semantic event generation**: use Qwen 2.5-VL to turn video evidence into a short summary and structured semantic tags such as scenario type, actor, environment, behaviour, collision geometry, and near-miss type.

-These functions are not the same model and should not be described as one end-to-end network.

 ```text
 Dashcam video